COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 ---

 ## 🎯 Next Week’s Goals
-- Begining working on new issues for the project
+- Begining working coding in regards to new issues on our kanaban project

 ---

 ## 🧠 Reflection on Current Cycle (Week 5)
 This week, we began updating both our **DFD graph** and our **System Architecture Design** to incorporate the newly introduced project requirements for Milestone 1.
-We began populating our GitHub Kanban board with the associated issues in milestone 1.
-Additionally, this week marks the actual start of the project, because we began coding some of the problems.
+We began populating our GitHub Kanban board with the associated issues in milestone Additionally, this week marks the actual start of the project, because we began coding some of the problems.
 For example, in my case, I worked on the beginning of the **file extraction system** and also created the **requirements.txt** file consisting of the possible Python libraries that we can use  in our project, where we discuss these libraries and
 Also, taking into account that my overall team's Python skill level is minimal, ensuring that the chosen libraries are easy to pick up